 We are Southeast Asia’s longest-running international photography event, and believe in supporting the vibrant and dynamic photographic community that has arisen in Asia.
 We do this by creating a welcoming and safe space for lens-based practitioners in the region to access to professional development and educational opportunities, and by actively seeking and promoting Asian contributions to the medium and language of photography.

-More than a decade after we began, key members from our community of tutors, alumni and festival veterans have come together for the first time to form a new Asian-majority organising committee.
+In 2018, key members from our community of tutors, alumni and festival veterans came together to form a new Asian-majority organising committee.
 The diverse 13-member committee, created simultaneously with Jessica Lim stepping in as the new director, comprises of six alumni from our professional workshops.
-This reflects an organic evolution that has taken place since our inception and brings us closer to our goal of a self-sustainable model led by Asian photography professionals.
+This reflected an organic evolution and brings us closer to our goal of a self-sustainable model led by Asian photography professionals.

 The Angkor Photo Association is a non-profit cultural association registered under 1901 Law in France.
 All our events are free to attend, and open to the public.